AdobeDocs/marketo.es-ES/help/marketo/product-docs/core-marketo-concepts/programs/working-with-programs/understanding-tags/use-tags-in-a-program.md

    ![](assets/image2014-9-23-15-3a45-3a0.png)

-1. Arrastre y coloque una etiqueta en el lienzo.
+1. Arrastre y suelte una etiqueta en el lienzo.

    ![](assets/image2014-9-23-15-3a45-3a13.png)